catalyzeio/paas-guides/php-mysql/README.md

 #
 ```

 ## Add logging to your php application
 Logging works easily right out of the box with Laravel.
-To Enable logging that works with Catalyze, you just need to edit the `/config/app.php` config file.
+To Enable logging that works with Catalyze, you need to edit the `/config/app.php` config file.

-Just look for this in the app.php config file:
+Look for this in the app.php config file:

 ```
 /*